sudhakarkatam/interactive-learning-map/README.md

 - Framer Motion upgrade for fine-grained interactive animations
 - Rate limiting + abuse detection on public endpoints

-### Known Limitations
-- No streaming responses yet (full JSON returned after generation)
-- Verification may exclude slower servers that time out at 5s
-- Some niche domains may be filtered if not in curated list
 - No offline mode / PWA caching yet

 ### Why Not OpenAI / Gemini?